Prince Vladimir Kirillovich Galitzine

 For decades, Prince Vladimir also served on the Board of the Organization of the Russian Cadet Corps outside of Russia, and was instrumental in re-establishing their connections with Russia after 1991.

 In his professional life of an international banker for the Bank of New York, Prince Galitzine was directly involved in the early stages of opening of the Russian market to the US banking industry.
 His personal charm and formidable diplomatic talent and dedication to the Russian community made him a recognized and admired figure on the Russian scene.
-Obituaries in Russia are up to 53 and counting, in all types of publications, including the provinces where readers are becoming aware for the first time that there is actually a Russian Nobility Association in far-off United States 100 years after the Russian revolution.
+Obituaries in Russia are up to 53 and counting, in all types of publications, including the provinces where readers are becoming aware for the first time that there is actually a Russian Nobility Association in far-off United States 100 years after the Bolsheviks seized power in Russia.

 Funeral services will be celebrated Monday February 26th (10:30 AM) at the Synod Cathedral of Our Lady of the Sign, Park Avenue and East 93rd Street.
 Burial will be at the Novo Diveevo Russian Orthodox Convent in Nanuet, New York, following the funeral service.